-The table below describes how the Fund's equity fund manager uses proxy voting advisers.
+The table below describes how the Fund's equity fund manager uses its proxy voting adviser.

 Why use a proxy voting adviser?

 Outsourcing voting activities to proxy advisers enables managers that invest in thousands of companies to participate in many more votes than they would without their support.